ETS-ReactNative3/kryptocoin/README.md

 ### Kryptocoin
 <p>Developed with <code>React Native</code>, <code>Axios</code>,<code>Context Api</code>,</br><code>Recoil</code>, <code>React Memo</code> <code>Async Storage</code>  and  <code>Coin Gecko API</code></p></p>

-#### Features:
+### Features:
-- See several cryptocurrencies and their respective details such as name, price, market value, etc -By clicking on any of them, you are directed to more specific details of that currency, in addition to the name and value, we also have an animated and minimalistic chart
+- [X] See several cryptocurrencies and their respective details such as name, price, market value, etc
+- [X] By clicking on any of them, you are directed to more specific details of that currency, in addition to the name and value, we also have an animated and minimalistic chart
-- track their cryptocurrencies that have been "bought" and how they are performing, check balance,</br> <code>add and delete new assets</code>.
+- [X] track their cryptocurrencies that have been "bought" and how they are performing, check balance,</br> <code>add and delete new assets</code>.

 ## About the project and how it works